 However, if a woman has drunk alcohol, there is still value to speaking with a doctor as soon as possible.
 While the symptoms are irreversible, early diagnosis can minimize some of the effects of fetal alcohol syndrome, especially psychological effects.

-Even though Fetal Alcohol Syndrome is incurable, there are treatments for some of the symptoms.
+Even though it is incurable, there are treatments for some of the symptoms.
 Depending on the symptoms the child exhibits, they might need to visit specialists.

 Social services and special education are known to help very young children.
 Speech therapists can help toddlers learn to talk.

-Counseling not only for the child with FAS but for the parents and siblings may help them in dealing with the challenges caused by the condition.
+Counseling not only for the child with it but for the parents and siblings may help them in dealing with the challenges caused by the condition.

-The safest approach is for mums-to-be not to drink alcohol at all if they are pregnant or trying to conceive.
+The best approach for moms-to-be is not to drink alcohol at all if they are pregnant or trying to conceive.
 Women with alcohol problems but want to get pregnant should seek help from a doctor.
 Remember that the effects of alcohol can make a mark even during the first weeks of pregnancy.